funkybob/antfarm/docs/request.rst

    .. attribute:: cookies

-      A simpler interface to raw_cookies, which is a dict of simply keys and values.
+      A simpler interface to raw_cookies, which is a dict of cookie names to values.

    .. attribute:: body